terraform-ibm-modules/terraform-ibm-iam/modules/access-group/README.md

-# Module access_group
+# Module access-group

-This module is used to create a acess group.
+This module is used to create an acess group, adding members to access group, defining the acces group policy and adding dynamic rules to access group.
 Access groups can be used to define a set of permissions that you want to grant to a group of users.

 ## Example Usage
 ```